 Despite its merits, our study is not without limitations.
 For instance, we found no evidence that the contextual factors that we manipulated to add variance in our experiment had an effect on family managers’ EI.
 This could be explained by a number of reasons.
-First, the way we crafted the vignettes that the participants were exposed to might not have properly emphasized the implications of relevant business factors, which may have resulted in a scarce salience of our manipulations.
+First, the way we crafted the vignettes that the participants were exposed to might not have properly emphasized the implications of relevant business factors, which may have limited the salience of our manipulations.
 Second, it could be that the specific elements in our vignettes (country of the subsidiary, origin of resources and pursuit of the opportunity through JVs or independently) are actually not particularly relevant for family managers in that the individual-level variables on which we built our hypotheses (education, ESE and risk intention) may have a much higher explanatory power.
-Third, it could be that the family managers who took part in our experiment – all from German-speaking countries – may not be particularly sensitive to the contextual factors that we selected.
-For instance, since Germany is a remarkably stable business environment, it could be that our participants did not perceive the UK as being particularly different from Italy.
-Future studies may thus account for this possibility by recruiting participants of more heterogeneous nationalities, which would also provide the opportunity of examining contextual factors associated with the country of origin of the participants, such as various cultural dimensions and the degree of development of the institutional environment.
-Albeit we did not find significant differences between service and manufacturing firms post-hoc, branch could be a contextual factor for the future too.
-Also, future studies may further extend the use of experiments in family firm research by adopting different designs, such as within-subjects experiments involving discrete choices, active role-playing that asks respondents to develop on their own the kind of environmental context in which they would be willing to invest, or passive role-playing that asks respondents to transfer a given proposed scenario to their own family firm, thus allowing them to preselect their own type of firm, home country, and product or service
+Third, it could be that the family managers who participated in our experiment—all from German-speaking countries—may not be particularly sensitive to the contextual factors that we selected.
+For instance, since Germany has a remarkably stable business environment, it could be that our participants did not perceive the UK as being particularly different from Italy.
+Future studies may thus account for this possibility by recruiting participants of more heterogeneous nationalities, which would also provide the opportunity to examine contextual factors associated with the country of origin of the participants, such as various cultural dimensions and the degree of development of the institutional environment.
+Although we did not find significant differences between service and manufacturing firms post hoc, the sector could also be a contextual factor for the future.
+Additionally, future studies may further extend the use of experiments in family firm research by adopting different designs, such as within-subjects experiments involving discrete choices, active role-playing that asks respondents to independently develop the environmental context in which they would be willing to invest, or passive role-playing that asks respondents to transfer a proposed scenario to their own family firm, thus allowing them to independently preselect the type of firm, home country, and product or service.

-Importantly, some of our theoretical arguments build on the assumption that conservative elder family members restrain younger family managers’ EI.
+Importantly, some of our theoretical arguments build on the assumption that conservative elderly family members restrain younger family managers’ EI.
 While our arguments are derived from a large body of works in family firm research, we do not directly test empirically whether the family´s subjective norms have a negative effect on family managers’ EI and ESE.
 Accordingly, we call for studies that may empirically corroborate our theoretical claims.

 References